k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   counter.val.should eq 1
 ~~~~~~~

-A> The source for the above spec is available at https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/scopes-counterIncrement_spec.coffee
+I> The source for the above specs is available at [https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/scopes-counterIncrement_spec.coffee](https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/scopes-counterIncrement_spec.coffee)

-Another way to alter the scope of an object is through the use of the _new_ operator. _new_ returns an object with all the properties, functions, values etc scoped to that object.
+Another way to alter the scope of an object is through the use of the _new_ operator; _new_ returns an object with all the properties, functions, values etc scoped to that object.

 {lang=coffeescript}
 ~~~~~~~